shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 I generally use a toolbox of concepts and notation that I dub the Cartan-Hodge formalism.
 This article can however be read independently.
-In this page the relevant bit of notation from this Cartan-Hodge formalism is that basis vectors :math:`\mathbf{e}_μ` are noted with the partial derivative symbol :math:`∂_μ`:
+In this page the relevant bit of notation from the Cartan-Hodge formalism is that basis vectors :math:`\mathbf{e}_μ` are noted with the partial derivative symbol :math:`∂_μ`:

 .. math::